jsteemann/jshund/README.md

 jshund will only look for variables assigned using the `var` keyword.
-It will not care about any variables that are assigned without using the `var` keyword. jshund will simply assume these are meaningful global variables (:cry:).
+It will not care about any variables that are assigned without using the `var` keyword. jshund will simply assume these are meaningful global variables :cry:

 jshund also assumes `eval` is not used anywhere in the code. `eval` has some side-effects, and whether or not a local variable is referenced in eval'ed